Tengwar: Ómatehtar

 In some modes, called ómatehtar (or vowel tehtar) modes, the vowels are represented with diacritics called tehtar (Quenya for 'signs'; corresponding singular: tehta, 'sign').
 These ómatehtar modes can be considered abugidas rather than true alphabets.
 In some ómatehtar modes, the consonant signs feature an inherent vowel.

 Ómatehtar modes can vary in that the vowel stroke can be placed either on top of the consonant preceding it, as in Quenya, or on the consonant following, as in Sindarin, English, and the notorious Black Speech inscription on the One Ring.

 Full writing

 In the full writing modes, the consonants and the vowels are represented by Tengwar.
 Only one such mode is well known.
 It is called the "mode of Beleriand" and one can read it on the Doors of Durin.

 Modes for other languages

 Since the publication of the first official description of the Tengwar at the end of The Lord of the Rings, others have created modes for other languages such as English, Spanish, German, Swedish, French, Finnish, Italian, Hungarian and Welsh.
-Modes have also been devised for other constructed languages; Esperanto and Lojban.
+Modes have also been devised for the constructed languages Esperanto and Lojban.

 Tolkien had used multiple modes for English, including full writing and ómatehtar alphabetic modes, phonetic full modes and phonetic ómatehtar modes known from documents published after his death.